GREASE TRAP installation IN Jacksonville

-When it comes to the size of the grease trap your business needs, a lot of factors influence this decision.
+When it comes to the grease trap size your business needs, many factors influence this decision.
 For one, the type of business establishment you have, whether you are a large commercial kitchen or a smaller restaurant, can affect the kind of trap you need.
-Another factor you must consider is the regulations set by the local city code, which need to be followed before installing.
+Another factor you must consider is the local city code regulations, which need to be followed before installing.
 Our team can help you decide the best trap to install and will also take care of all the required maintenance.

 The difference between a grease trap and an interceptor

 It is common for new restaurant owners to confuse the two and assume they are the same.
 However, although both do the same job, they vary in terms of their capacity and location.
 The local city officials have guidelines regarding which of the two you need for your business.

 Grease traps are usually allowed in small scale kitchens such as office cafeterias and church kitchens.
 This is because they only have a limited capacity and quickly fill up.
 Thus, only establishments that use little grease or serve a few customers can install a grease trap.
 Because of the small size of a grease trap, it is easy to install and has a low upfront installation cost.

 Grease trap interceptors, on the other hand, can handle from 750 to 4000 gallons of grease, which is ideal for larger commercial kitchens.
 Restaurants or fast-food joints that use a lot of oils are required to have this type of trap in their kitchens.
 Installing a grease interceptor can take days and even a whole week, depending on the location of the underground chambers.
 For this reason, installation is costly compared to that of a grease trap.

 Despite the differences in each system, both systems need regular maintenance.
 For grease traps, monthly pumping may be necessary considering their small capacity.
 Grease interceptors, however, may only need pumping three times annually.